How to Tell If My Water Pump Is Going Bad?

 First, what is a water pump and what does it do?

-Your vehicles water pump pushes the coolant through the engine, radiator and hoses to keep the engine at a consistent temperature that will allow it to perform at its best.
-The pump, which is normally mounted to front of the engine is driven by the serpentine, or timing belt which drives an impeller inside the pump that uses centrifugal force to move the coolant system.
-Although water pumps are relatively straight forward components and can last many years, but they can fail.
-When they do it is imperative to have the repaired as the consequences can result in significant engine damage, or even failure.
+Your vehicles water pump pushes the coolant through the engine, radiator, and hoses to keep the engine at a consistent temperature that will allow it to perform at its best.
+The pump, which is normally mounted to the front of the engine is driven by the serpentine, or timing belt which drives an impeller inside the pump that uses centrifugal force to move the coolant system.
+Although water pumps are relatively straightforward components and can last many years, they can fail.
+When they do it is imperative to have the repaired as the consequences can result in significant engine damage or even failure.
 But like many other components in your car, there are warning signs that can tip you off before you end up with bigger problems.

 What are some of the common symptoms of having a bad water pump?

-Noises—whining or growling belts could be and indicator of a bad belt, pulley or the water pump itself.
-In any event this type of noise should be checked out by a certified mechanic to determine the source and resolution.
+Noises—whining or growling belts could be an indicator of a bad belt, pulley or the water pump itself.
+In any event, this type of noise should be checked out by a certified mechanic to determine the source and resolution.

 Warning Lights—it may be “low coolant” or “temp light” or the little thermometer image or a temperature gauge, but whatever light shows up on your dash, it is a good idea to pay attention.
 These are “Signs” and have been triggered for a reason, it is time to be diligent looking for the source or just take your vehicle to a certified mechanic to inspect.